Bondei

 - Parental Engagement

-- Parents are actively involved in their children's education, emphasizing the importance of both academic and cultural knowledge.
+- Parents are actively involved in their children's education, emphasizing the importance of both cultural and formal education.

 - Family And Social Structure